HOME SEARCH ALL TOPICS

 Richard Ouston

-Every sweet shop and shops selling sugar sold out of their products by midday of the first ration-free day.
+Every sweet shop sold out of their products by midday of the first ration-free day.
 I was too late to spend my meagre pocket money on sweets, except for an unfamiliar packet of Maltesers.
 My two older sisters quickly polished off what I offered them but I left enough for myself.

 Albert Smith